pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 - [Fluid-Dynamic Lift: Theoretical, experimental and statistical information - Hoerner](https://amzn.to/407p76L) A must-have for aircraft design 10/08
 - [Intake Aerodynamics](https://amzn.to/42tq0s7) This book helped me design intakes of several military aircraft.
 10/08
 - [Boundary Layer Theory - Schlichting](https://amzn.to/3FGG4Nb) I used this text while in grad school, great book!
 10/08
-- [Fighter Combat: Tactics and Maneuvering](https://amzn.to/3TxI4Ns) Great book for miltary aircraft flight testing.
+- [Fighter Combat: Tactics and Maneuvering](https://amzn.to/3TxI4Ns) Great book for military aircraft flight testing.
 05/08
 - [Gas Dynamics, Volume 1 - Zucrow & Hoffman](https://amzn.to/3TAg9fR) I used this text while in grad school, great book!
 02/09
 - [Flight Testing of Fixed-Wing Aircraft - Kimberlin](https://amzn.to/3ncYdMx) Great book for flight test planning and analysis 01/09
 - [Aircraft Control and Simulation - Stevens & Lewis](https://amzn.to/3JHLadA) Great book for 6DOF simulation design.
 10/10